TheIronYard--Orlando/FEE--2015--SPRING/Assignments/08--Surf-and-Paddle-RWD/README.md

   * a link to your _WIP Issue_
   * a link to your `index.html` on [HTML Preview](http://htmlpreview.github.io)
   * feedback and 2x :+1:'s from your peers
+* A new repository called `USERNAME.github.io` with:
+  * HTML5 Boilerplate
+  * multiple commits to `index.html` and `css/main.css`
+  * a pixel-perfect implementation of [Longform](https://www.pixelunion.net/themes/tumblr/longform/)
+  * a single blog post
 * Comments on your _WIP Issue_ with:
   * a link to your PR
+  * a checklist of bugs in your S&P implementation
+  * a link to your GH Pages site
-  * a checklist of bugs
+  * a checklist of bugs in your GH Pages implementation

 ## Requirements